Frequently Asked Questions

 3DMark, 3DMark 11 and 3DMark Vantage are available to buy from Steam.
 These versions are the same as the Advanced Edition available from the Futuremark store.
 To download Basic Editions from Steam, look for the "Download Demo" button on the Steam store page.

-Can I activate my existing 3DMark product key on Steam?
+Can I activate my existing 3DMark or PCMark 8 product key on Steam?

 Yes, this is possible.
 Just add your Advanced Edition key to the Steam client with "+Add a Game..." then "Activate a Product on Steam".
 Remember that the key will then be permanently tied to the Steam account it was applied to.